Maradona caught clowing around

 Allardyce learned powerful mind-tricks at the Reebok

-“My scouting trip to the Libya had nothing to do with learning how infect people with viruses, and my meeting with Colnel Gadaffi around the time of the outbreak was purely co-incidental,” he potentially pleaded.
+“My scouting trip to the Libya had nothing to do with learning how to infect people with viruses, and my meeting with Colnel Gadaffi around the time of the outbreak was purely co-incidental,” he potentially pleaded.

 The devious Allardyce has a back-ground of underhand tactics, after achieving success at Bolton by brainwashing ageing superstars into believing they were still talented.

-Suspicions were confounded after an FA announcement that spitting on the pitch could lead to the spreading of swine flu, coincided with El-Hadj Diouf being restored to the first-team.
+Suspicions were confounded after an FA announcement that spitting on the pitch could lead to the spreading of swine flu coincided with El-Hadj Diouf being restored to the first team.

 - The Dirty Tackle Press is a satirical football parody and contains no true facts whatsoever -